ec123167/web-dev-hw/assignment-04/README.md

 # Assignment 4
 ## Earl Clark
-1. I visited the [Postcrossing](https://www.postcrossing.com) site back in its launch year in 2005.
+1. I visited the [Postcrossing](https://web.archive.org/web/20051124060835/http://postcrossing.com/) site back in its launch year in 2005.
 The site was very bland and simplistic.
 It's as simple as it could have been while still providing a service.
-It's like a series of pages that could be printed out and stapled together rather than an interactive site;
-that's how bland it is.
-Today the site is still simplisitc, but it is elegantly simplistic and includes many more images and feels like a website rather than a skeleton.
+It's like a series of pages that could be printed out and stapled together rather than an interactive site; that's how bland it is.
+[Today](https://www.postcrossing.com/) the site is still simplistic, but it is elegantly simplistic and includes many more images and feels like a website rather than a skeleton.
 There are dropdown menus, more color, and space is delineated cleaner and broader.

 2. Learning how spacing works in html was valuable.
 It's interesting how not